alanxu186/alanxu186/README.md

 - :computer: I am a passionate Software Engineer that specializes in Front-end development.
 - :page_with_curl: I love reading and keeping myself updated with the most recent tech news.
-- :badminton:	When I am exhausted from coding, I love to play badminton to relieve my mind.
+- :badminton:	When I am exhausted from coding, I love to play badminton and weight lift to relieve my mind.
 - :incoming_envelope: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/alan-xu-se/)

 ---